Antiquities Law of the State of Israel of 1978

-The Antiquities Law of the State of Israel of 1978 was put in place by Israel to eliminate the problem of illegal activities with artifacts.
+The Antiquities Law of the State of Israel of 1978 was put in place by Israel as a response to the problem of illegal activities with artifacts.
 It serves the purpose of describing the rights and obligations regarding the discovery and ownership of ancient coins or other antiquities in Israel, and the possibility of export of these antiquities.
 The punishment for breaking this law includes imprisonment for a term of two years or a fine of 100,000 pounds.
 It nationalized antiquities as an attempt to protect them.

 History

 The legal sale of antiquities in Israel can be traced back to the Ottoman occupation of the region.
 The legal precedents for the trade still resembles that established during the British Mandate period.

 The Ottoman Law of 1884 could be considered the first instance that archaeological material from the region was deemed important enough to pass legislation to ensure its safe keeping.
 The Ottoman Law of 1884 was made in response to the increase of foreign interest in the area and the looting of archaeological material from the Empire.
 Its main purpose was for regulating the trafficking of antiquities.

 The 1884 Law established national ownership over all artifacts in the Ottoman Empire and sought to regulate scientific access to antiquities and sites.
 Under this law, all artifacts discovered during excavation were the property of the National Museum in Constantinople and were sent there.
 While the law can be seen as the first step towards regulation, it can also be seen as imperialism since the Ottoman Empire's desired to gain material from its territories rather than for the preservation of the archaeological legacy.
 By controlling archaeological goods and taxing the antiquities, the government effectively regulated European access to heritage.

 While most of the provisions in the 1884 Law seemed reasonable, enforcing the law was virtually impossible.
 The expanse of the empire was too great that the Ottoman government did not have enough officials to oversee and implement the law.
 Chapter I Article 8 of the 1884 Law specifically prohibited the exporting of artifacts without the permission of the Imperial Museum.
 Even with this provision, many foreign archaeological missions continued exporting through a complex smuggling network that linked Jordan, Lebanon, Palestine, and Syria.
 These smuggling networks still exist today.